Hacknock/leadyou/public/md/new-readme-format-proposal.md

 Github says a README should describe what users can do with your project, how they can use it, and why it's useful.
 Bitbucket states that a README is a reference for users, documenting the steps of how to get your application up and running when they use your project.
 The README is therefore an overview of how to use your project, as well as providing an incentive for users to use and contribute to your project by demonstrating its usefulness to other users of your public repository, including the ability to solve problems that have not been solved in other projects and to achieve things that have not been possible before.
-To indicate this, GitHub indicates that it should include the following five pieces of content
+To indicate this, GitHub indicates that it should include the following five pieces of content.

 - What the project does
 - Why the project is useful